-To attain sufficient range, we placed great importance on energy storage capacity.
-Batteries generally available for traction applications consist of metals such as Lead, Nickel and Lithium.
-Thomas Edison designed the first traction batteries using Nickel Iron (NiFe) [4].
-His battery (and his electric car) was later replaced with Lead Acid batteries (PbA) in the early 20th century.
-The Nickel battery has evolved to such variants as the Nickel Cadmium (NiCd) and Nickel Metal Hydride (NiMH) battery.
-Using Nickel was an improvement over Lead, except for cost and safety to the end user.
-Both Lead and Nickel exhibit a poor Mass Energy Density of under 75 W·h/kg.
-However, when using the lightest metal available.
-Lithium batteries promised excellent Mass Energy Density.
-At first, a non-rechargeable Lithium Battery was developed and dubbed "Lithium Metal".
-When the first Lithium secondary cells were promoted, they were distinguished from non-rechargeable primary cells as "Lithium-Ion", or "Li-Ion."
-Today there are four types of Lithium rechargeable batteries in production and available for resale.
-They are: Lithium Cobalt (LiCoO2), Lithium Manganese (LiMn2O4), Lithium Nickel (LiMnxNiyCozO2), and Lithium Iron Phosphate (LiFePO4).
-Table shows various cell attributes.
+For the last two years to attain sufficient range, we placed great importance on obtaining the largest energy storage capacity possible.
+Batteries generally available for traction applications consist of metals such as lead, nickel and lithium.
+Thomas Edison designed the first traction batteries using nickel iron (NiFe) [4].
+His battery (and his electric car) was later replaced with lead acid batteries (PbA) in the early 20th century.
+The nickel battery has evolved to such variants as the nickel cadmium (NiCd) and nickel metal hydride (NiMH) battery.
+Using nickel was an improvement over lead, except for cost and safety to the end user.
+Both lead and nickel exhibit a poor mass energy density of under 75 W h/kg.
+However, when using the lightest metal available, lithium batteries promised excellent mass energy density.
+At first, a non-rechargeable lithium battery was developed and dubbed "Lithium Metal".
+When the first lithium secondary cells were promoted, they were distinguished from non-rechargeable primary cells as "Lithium-Ion", or "Li-Ion."
+Today there are four major types of Lithium rechargeable batteries in production and available for resale.
+They are: lithium cobalt

+(LiCoO2), lithium manganese (LiMn2O4), lithium nickel (LiMn_xNi_yCo_zO2), and lithium iron phosphate (LiFePO4).
+Table 2 shows various cell attributes.

-The main reason why LiFePO4 is the best alternative to the commercially used cathode LiCoO2 is its environmental benignity, its abundance, and the fact that it is less expensive than LiCoO2.
+For the last two years our team has used lithium iron phosphate batteries.
+Using them kept our MSRP and our build budget low.
+At the time we decided they were a better alternative to lithium cobalt batteries because of its environmental benignity, its abundance, and the fact that it was less expensive than LiCoO2.
 Additionally, the redox couple Fe+3/Fe+2 is conveniently located at 3.45 V with respect to Li+1/Li, and is compatible with many organic and polymer electrolytes.
 The successful commercialization of LiFePO4 happened due to its high electrochemical performance, particularly in terms of reversible capacities.
 The initial problems of low electronic conductivity and low Li-ion diffusion rates have been improved significantly by co-synthesizing it with conductive sources, and making the particle size remains smaller, which resulted in diffusion path reduction [5].